PSTAT197-F23/group-sandbox-team4-section1-1/class-activity/manuri-alwis-about.md

 # About Me

-I was born in New Jersey.
+I was born in New Jersey in 2002